 Much easier is of course to buy dehydrated meals.
 Most hiking stores sell food, but in Tasmania I once discovered a wonderful shop that produces very tasty dehydrated meals.
 I’ve cooked their meals on several of my trips now and can absolutely recommend them.

 On longer trips it’s worth taking extra food for 1-2 days, just in case you get stuck at a flooded river or so.
+I always carry a few packs of instant noodles.

 Friends of mine have also published a really good ebook called Food to Go with plenty of recipes to prepare hiking food.